pkudlanov/tic-tac-toe/README.md

-# tic-tack-toe
+# tic-tac-toe

 ## About

-Tic tack toe game written in python and playable in the command line interface.
+Tic tac toe game written in python and playable in the command line interface.

 ## Rules